General Conditions of Sale OBD-DIAG between individuals

 Payment for your order in 3 or 4 installments free of charge by credit card from €80 of purchases up to €3,000 with Oney Bank:

 Our partner Oney Bank offers you a financing solution called 3x 4x Oney, which allows you to pay for your purchases from €80 to €3,000 in 3 or 4 installments free of charge with your bank card.
 Conditions: This offer is reserved for individuals (individuals adults) residing in France and holders of a Visa and MasterCard bank card with a validity date greater than the duration of the chosen financing.
 Cards with systematic authorization in particular of the Electron, Maestro, Nickel type etc… as well as e-cards, Indigo and American Express cards are not accepted.
 Subscription terms: After completing your order, simply click on the “payment button in 3x 4x Oney by credit card”.
 You are then redirected to the 3x 4x Oney internet page. from our partner displaying the detailed summary of your order and the personalized financing request, which you must then validate.
-You enter your personal information or, if you have a 3x 4x Oney account, you identify yourself using the connection details linked to your 3x 4x Oney account.
-You are informed of the general conditions of payment in installments to which you wish to subscribe, which are provided to you in PDF format so that you can read, print and save them before accepting them.
+You enter your personal information or, if you have a 3x 4x Oney account, you identify yourself using the connection details linked to your account 3x 4x Oney.
+You are aware of the general conditions of payment in installments to which you wish to subscribe, which are provided to you in PDF format so that you can read, print and save them before accepting them.
 You then notify your electronic acceptance by the corresponding check box.
 You acknowledge that the “double click” associated with the check box on reading the general conditions constitutes consent to contract and constitutes an irrevocable and unreserved acceptance of the general conditions of the product.
 Unless proven otherwise, the data recorded by Oney Bank constitutes proof of all transactions between you and Oney Bank.
 If you request to benefit from a financing solution offered by Oney Bank, the information relating to your order will be transmitted to Oney Bank, which will use them for the purposes of studying your request for the granting, management and recovery of credit.
 Oney Bank reserves the right to accept or refuse your financing request in 3x 4x Oney.
-You have a withdrawal period of 14 days to waive your credit.
-How it works: Payment in 3 or 4 installments free of charge by credit card allows you to pay for the order placed on our merchant site in the following way: - a deposit mandatory, debited on the day of confirmation of shipment of your order corresponding to a third or a quarter of the order; - two or three monthly payments, each corresponding to a third or a quarter of the order, taken at 30 and 60 days later for 3 times and 30, 60 and 90 days later for 4 times. • Payment in 3 installments from 80€ of purchase and up to 2000€Example: For a purchase of 150€, contribution of 50 € then 2 monthly payments of €50.
+You have a withdrawal period of 14 days to renounce your credit.
+Operation: Payment in 3 or 4 installments free of charge by credit card allows you to pay for the order placed on our merchant site in the following way: - a deposit mandatory, debited on the day of confirmation of shipment of your order corresponding to a third or a quarter of the order; - two or three monthly payments, each corresponding to a third or a quarter of the order, taken at 30 and 60 days later for 3 times and 30, 60 and 90 days later for 4 times. • Payment in 3 installments from 80€ of purchase and up to 2000€Example: For a purchase of 150€, contribution of 50 € then 2 monthly payments of €50.
 Credit over 2 months at the fixed APR of 0%.
 Cost of financing 0€. • Payment in 4 installments from 200€ of purchase and up to 3000€Example: For a purchase of 400€, contribution of 100€ then 3 monthly payments of 100€.
 Credit over 3 months at the fixed APR of 0%.
 Cost of financing €0.Oney Bank – SA with capital of €51,286,585 – Head office: 34 avenue de Flandre 59170 CROIX – RCS Lille Métropole 546 380 197 – Orias n°: 07 023 261 – www.orias.fr – Correspondence : CS 60006 – 59 895 Lille Cedex 9 – www.oney.fr

 Article 11 – Availability of products – Reimbursement – Resolution